openconfig/featureprofiles/CONTRIBUTING.md

 # Contributing the Openconfig feature profiles

-Thank you for your interest in contributing to openconfig feature profiles.
+Thank you for your interest in contributing to OpenConfig feature profiles.

 ## Rationale
 See the [README](README.md) for an explanation of what openconfig feature